Kosovo disbands parliament to hold an early election

 President Hashim Thaci is expected to set a date for the vote, which will be held 45 days later.

 No single political grouping is expected to have a clear majority in the new parliament.
+Delicate alliances have always required the votes of the Serb and other minorities, which have 20 seats, to form the Cabinet.

+A former Serbian province, Kosovo declared independence in 2008, a move that Belgrade and its ally Russia do not recognize.
+The U.S. and over 100 countries do recognize Kosovo’s statehood, which followed a NATO intervention in 1999 that stopped a Serbian crackdown against Kosovo Albanian separatists.

+Talks between Kosovo and Serbia remain the main challenge for any Cabinet.
+They stalled last year over Kosovo’s decision to impose a 100% tax on goods from Serbia.